ionwandodinomo/WRO-Future-Engineers-2025/README.md

 # Movement Considerations
 For the use of this competition, movement precision and responsiveness are the top priorities.

-## Furitek Mirco Komodo 1212 3450KV Brushless Motor
+## Furitek Micro Komodo 1212 3450KV Brushless Motor
 We selected this motor due to its lightweight design and high power.
 The motor is high effeciency, and allows control over the speed of the car.
 This motor allows us to frequently change the speed and acceleration of the car, giving a high degree of control over the car.
 The motor's teeth pair with the GT24 Differential gear set, eliminating the need for any gear in between.

 ## SunFounder SG90 Mirco Digital 9G Servo